Last updated: April 2021

 Do I need a Qantas Frequent Flyer card?

-Qantas Frequent Flyer program do send membership packs with a membership card, though increasingly they are promoting the use of the Qantas app and digital membership card.
+Qantas Frequent Flyer program does send membership packs with a membership card, though increasingly they are promoting the use of the Qantas app and digital membership card.

 Silver, Gold, Platinum and Platinum One members also receive complimentary Q Bag Tags with their membership.